 Upon delivery of the Series A Bonds, proceeds will be deposited in an escrow fund with Manufacturers and Traders Trust Company (the "Escrow Agent"), under an Escrow Agreement (the "Escrow Agreement") to be dated the date of delivery of the Series A Bonds, between the Escrow Agent and the County.
-The Escrow Agent will deposit §\\\\\\ in an irrevocable trust fund called the Escrow Fund which will be used to purchase direct obligations or obligations guaranteed by the United States of America, including State and Local Government Series Securities (the "Government Obligations"), the principal of and interest on which, when due, along with the uninvested cash amounts, will provide amounts sufficient to meet principal, interest payments and redemption prices on the Refunded Bonds on the dates such payments are due.
-All investment income on and maturing principal of the Government Obligations held in the Escrow Funds and needed to pay the principal and premium of, if any, and interest on the Refunded Bonds will be irrevocably deposited by the County, or its agent, for payment of the Refunded Bonds.
+The Escrow Agent will deposit \$319,163,400.17 in an irrevocable trust fund called the Escrow Deposit Fund which will be used to purchase direct obligations or obligations guaranteed by the United States of America, including State and Local Government Series Securities (the "Government Obligations"), the principal of and interest on which, when due, along with the uninvested cash amounts, will provide amounts sufficient to meet principal, interest payments and redemption prices on the Refunded Bonds on the dates such payments are due.
+All investment income on and maturing principal of the Government Obligations held in the Escrow Funds and needed to pay the principal and premium of, if any, and interest on the Refunded Bonds.